nicholaschuayunzhi/CS4476/midterm.md

 <pic src="images/longermerge.png" width="800" alt="Logo">10 Images with Cylindrical Warp</pic>

 As can be seen from above, vertical errors still accumulate.
 We are currently experimenting with different ways on how we can reduce these errors.
-Things that we are trying include, merging small portions before doing a final merge, adjusting focal length as we merge more images.
+Things that we are trying include

+* Merging small portions before doing a final merge:

 <pic src="images/image0.jpg" width="300" alt="Logo">Images 0 to 5</pic>
 <pic src="images/image1.jpg" width="300" alt="Logo">Images 6 to 11</pic>
 <pic src="images/image2.jpg" width="300" alt="Logo">Images 11 to 17</pic>

+* Adjusting focal length as we merge more images:
+<pic src="images/longermerge.png" width="600" alt="Logo">No adjustment to warp</pic>
+<pic src="images/11imagemergetuning.jpg" width="600" alt="Logo">Adjusting cylindrical warp as we merge more images</pic>

 ## Alpha Blending